The Unitarian Universalist Service Committee advances human rights through grassroots collaborations.

 UUSC has started a petition to call on the administration to achieve this by shutting down both ICE family detention centers (which detain parents and kids together) as well as the ORR “influx” detention centers for unaccompanied kids, and ultimately the immigration detention system as a whole.
-You can also add your name to our ongoing petition to President Biden to keep his promise to fully restore asylum at our borders.

 We must get the word out that locking people up for seeking refuge is never okay—not in ICE, not in CBP, not in ORR; not children, not families, not any person.
 We must end detention anywhere and everywhere it appears.

 About UUSC: Guided by the belief that all people have inherent worth and dignity, UUSC advances human rights globally by partnering with affected communities who are confronting injustice, mobilizing to challenge oppressive systems, and inspiring and sustaining spiritually grounded activism for justice.
 We invite you to join us in this journey toward realizing a better future!